unshiftio/liferaft/README.md

 ### LifeRaft#indefinitely(attempt, fn, timeout)

-According to section x.x of the Raft paper it's required that we retry sending the RPC messages until they succeed.
+According to section 5.3 of the Raft paper it's required that we retry sending the RPC messages until they succeed.
 This function will run the given `attempt` function until the received callback has been called successfully and within our given timeout.
 If this is not the case we will call the attempt function again